Mucoepidermoid carcinoma of lung

 Symptoms are dependent on the size and location of the neoplasms.
 Large central tumors can cause symptoms of obstruction, with pneumonia, dyspnea or chest pain, whilst more peripheral lesions may be asymptomatic.
 In these cases, they are frequently encountered on routine chest X-ray.

-CT features are can be variable and nonspecific, although a well-defined ovoid or lobulated intraluminal or lung peripheral mass with moderate to marked heterogeneous contrast enhancement may suggest towards the diagnosis 1.
+CT features of mucoepidermoid carcinoma of lung can be variable and non-specific, although a well-defined ovoid or lobulated intraluminal or lung peripheral mass with moderate to marked heterogeneous contrast enhancement may suggest towards the diagnosis 1.

 Lesions may sometimes show punctate calcification and may adapt to branching feature of the airways 3.

-May aid in differentiation from other lung tumors 5, but first of all, it has been shown to have high accuracy in detection of histopathological tumor differentiation 10-11:
+May aid in differentiation of mucoepidermoid carcinoma from other lung tumors 5, but first of all, it has been shown to have high accuracy in detection of histopathological tumor differentiation 10-11:

 - high-grade - high FDG-hypermetabolism (avid)